Do adults underestimate the complexity of children’s emotions?

 Up until five years ago, I’d always avoided looking at my childhood photos.
 They just brought up so much fear and despair within me.

 The photo I hated the most was a “family” photo taken when I was about three.
-I quoted the word family because my father wasn’t in it.
-He was in the army at the time.
-I think the photo was taken for him.
+My father wasn’t in it.
+He was drafted into the army for three years at that time.

-In that photo, I stood next to my mother with a noticeable gap between us about twenty centimetres.
-I looked sad, confused and a little terrified.
-A normal child would cling on their mother for comfort in a situation like that.
+In that photo, I stood next to my mother with a noticeable gap between us.
+I looked sad, confused and terrified.
+Normally, a child in an unfamiliar environment would cling on their mother for comfort.
 But I stood as far as I could from her.

-After many years of therapy, I realised my childhood photos were irrefutable evidence of the terror went through as a child.
-I hated looking at them because, all throughout my life, I had tried very hard to erase my past.
-Every time these photos appeared, I felt I was losing control of the carefully crafted reality in my head.
-The terrifying feeling in the pit of my stomach when I saw or thought about those photos was a physiological response of the implicit memories held in my body.
+I hated that photo all my life and never knew why.
+But I know now.
+The terrifying feeling in the pit of my stomach every time I saw that photo was a physiological response of the implicit memories held in my body.
 The mind can forget, but the body keeps the scores (Dr. Van Der Kolk.)

 How can we help our children?